joshbegley/nyt-latest/README.md

 `Whether you’re a casual moviegoer or an avid buff, our reviewers think these films are worth knowing about.`\
 https://nytimes.com/2024/05/10/movies/6-new-movies-our-critics-are-talking-about-this-week.html

-**More than 100,000 flee Rafah, the U.N. says, as Israeli bombardment intensifies.**\
+**More than 100,000 have fled Rafah, the U.N. says, as Israeli bombardment intensifies.**\
 `Three days after an evacuation`\
 https://nytimes.com/live/2024/05/10/world/israel-gaza-war-hamas-rafah/more-than-100000-flee-rafah-the-un-says-as-israeli-bombardment-intensifies